ampproject/amppackager/monitoring.md

     will notify you of abnormal behavior (e.g. latencies growing beyond 60 seconds).

-The sections below walk you through the available metrics, explain how manually check them via command line, and how to interpret the results.
+The sections below walk you through the available metrics, explain how to manually check them via command line, and how to interpret the results.
 All the command line examples are for Linux OS.

 ## Monitoring health